The science of short exposures: Hubble SNAPshot observations of massive galaxy clusters: X-ray Properties

 \subsection{$L_{\rm X}$--richness relation}

-Since we need \textit{Chandra} X-ray data and HST SNAPshot images in both the F606W and F814W passbands to explore this relation, our sample is reduced to 22 clusters.
+Since we need \textit{Chandra} X-ray data and \textit{HST} SNAPshot images in both the F606W and F814W passbands to explore this relation, our sample is reduced to 22 clusters.

 In recognition of the dominance of ellipticals \citep[e.g.,][]{DeLucia07,Koester07} within the relatively small field of view of our SNAPshot data, we use the red sequence to determine cluster membership and define all galaxies within $3\sigma$ of the red sequence to be cluster members.
-This definition essentially eliminates the need to correct for interlopers from the fore- or background, in particular since projection effects are already greatly reduced by the relatively small angular extent of our cluster targets on the sky \citep{YeeCruz99}.
+This definition essentially eliminates the need to correct for interlopers from the fore- or background, in particular since projection effects are already greatly reduced by the relatively small angular extent\footnote{At our targets' redshifts, our \textit{HST} data cover only the cluster cores, i.e., a radius of 300 to 400 $h^{-1}$ kpc.} of our cluster targets on the sky \citep{YeeCruz99,Saro2013}.
 Deviating slightly from the approach taken in Section~\ref{sec:rs_slope}, we limit the resulting sample of cluster members, for each cluster, by imposing a maximal magnitude differential relative to the brightness of the third-brightest galaxy (m$_3$).
 Specifically, we follow \citet{abell58} and define optical richness as the number of galaxies within the magnitude interval [m$_3$, m$_3$+2].

 Since MACS is, by design, limited to highly X-ray luminous clusters that tend to feature a commensurately high optical richness, the range in both $L_{\rm X}$ and richness of our sample is too small to allow a determination of the $L_{\rm X}$--richness relation from our data alone.
 However, our data provide a valuable complement to existing work at lower redshift for less massive clusters, such as the studies by \citet{Ledlow2003} and \citet{Plionis2009}; both of these studies employ subsamples of the Abell cluster catalogue and thus use Abell's richness counts, which employ the same magnitude interval as we do here ([m$_3$, m$_3$+2]).
-However, the 1.5-$h^{-1}$Mpc radius out to which galaxies contribute to Abell richness is far larger than the 300- to 400-$h^{-1}$kpc (radius) covered by our HST data.
+However, the 1.5-$h^{-1}$Mpc radius out to which galaxies contribute to Abell richness is far larger than the 300- to 400-$h^{-1}$kpc (radius) covered by our \textit{HST} data.
 In order to account for this discrepancy, we apply a global correction factor of 3 to our richness estimates, appropriate for massive clusters at $z\sim 0.35$ (assuming the universal satellite number density profile of \citealt{Budzynski12}).